IBM/watson-nao-robot/README.md

 **Entities**

-There are two kinds of the entities are available in the watson conversation.
-One is `My entities` and another one is `System entities`.
-Follwing is the My entities.
+There are two types of the entities available under the Watson Conversation.
+One is `My entities` and another is `System entities`.
+The below is for my entities.

 ![](doc/source/images/conversation_agent_entities.png)